albertodonato/h2static/README.md

         key file for TLS connections
 ```

 ## Install from Snap

-It's also possible to install the tool from the [Snap Store](https://snapcraft.io), on systems where Snaps are supported, via
+The tool can be installed from the [Snap Store](https://snapcraft.io), on
+systems where Snaps are supported, via

 ```bash
 sudo snap install h2static